Before we jump in, let’s get something straight.

 You need some traffic, a solid understanding of your audience, a good lead magnet, a product you know your audience wants, and a great email sequence.

 That’s it.
 Seriously.

-And lucky for you, I’m going to go into each one and how to make it happen.
+And lucky for you, I will go into each one and how to make it happen.

 Many bloggers get overly focused on their social media following in the beginning.
 Or they spend hours optimizing their blog posts for organic search.

 Neither of these strategies works all that well.

 What works better than anything else?
 Blogger outreach.